getsentry/sentry-cli/README.md

 ## Compiling

-In case you want to compile this yourself you need to build this with Rust 1.20 or later.
+In case you want to compile this yourself, you need to install at minimum the following dependencies:

+ - C and C++ 11 compiler
+ - Make and CMake
+ - OpenSSL 1.0.2j with development headers
+ - Curl 7.50 with development headers
+ - Rust 1.20 and Cargo

-Use rustup to compile:
+Use cargo to compile:

     $ cargo build